Dining Operations

 • As part of Emory’s goal to divert 95 percent of its waste from municipal landfills by 2025, the University implemented a Waste Management Policy which includes composting and recycling in all buildings.
 To help diners sort their waste, all to-go ware is either compostable or recyclable.

-• Used fryer oil is converted into biodiesel to fuel the Emory Cliff Shuttles.
+• Used fryer oil is converted into biodiesel to fuel the Emory Shuttles.